 When people coming to Insite are ready to try to get clean, they can go upstairs to ‘Onsite’ where we have detox and transitional recovery housing.

 Research published in the British Medical Journal confirms that Insite has not prompted adverse changes in community drug use patterns.
 Research published by Health Canada shows the neighbourhood residents and businesses view Insite as making a positive difference and reduces public disorder.
 Research published in the American Journal of Public Health shows that Insite does not promote drug use and the average Insite user has been injecting for 16 years.

 Insite has contributed to a 90 per cent reduction in new HIV cases caused by intravenous drug use in British Columbia, impacting health care savings massively, given that each HIV infection costs on average approximately $500,000 in medical costs alone.

 Supervised Injection sites are part of a solution.
 They are simply physical spaces in which drug users aren’t criminalized – but helped.
 On our 10 Year anniversary, there has been much to celebrate as people now live 10 years longer than they did 20 years ago in our community, and people who use Insite are connected into a system of services and supports that were simply not there before.

 I think it is our fear of acknowledging drug use that has created the brutalizing conditions that create suffering for all of us.
 Supervised Injection sites are sensible health care interventions based on the notion that health care is actually about improving health, and also about caring.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.